sk-9/sk-9.github.io/_posts/2019-09-01-privacy--ouroborosprivacyen.markdown

 What data we collect about you?

-We collect information when you set up your Ouroboros account and use the services available within Ouroboros (such as posting photos to your Moments feed or following Official Accounts).
+We collect information when you set up your Ouroboros account and use the services available within Ouroboros.
 To set up your account, we collect your nickname, mobile number, and a password.
 You can further refine and populate your profile with additional information.

 How do we use your info?